galtza/global-typelist/README.md

     }
 ```

-Notice that the specialization for the initial value is associated to the index `__COUNTER__` instead of the 0 from previous examples (obviously we cannot assure that `__COUNTER__` has not been called previously, hence the value might be different from 0).
+Notice that the specialization for the initial value is associated to the index `__COUNTER__` instead of the 0 from previous examples (obviously we cannot assure that `__COUNTER__` has not been expanded previously, hence the value might be different from 0).

 In order to declare a *type list* by using this macro, we do: